-I am a social scientist with a PhD in Geography from Queen Mary University of London, interested in geopolitics, securitisation and race.
-Broadly, my work is grounded in critical geography and aims to challenge dominant narratives around security and citizenship through engaged, interdisciplinary scholarship.
-I am currently teaching at LSE where I work on an interdisciplinary programme which looks at the social aspects of Artificial Intelligence.
-My latest research considers the geopolitics of AI and its relationship to Islamophobia.
+I am an academic based in London, and I am currently researching and writing about securitisation, race and Muslim life.
+My work is grounded in critical geography and aims to challenge dominant narratives around security and citizenship through engaged, interdisciplinary scholarship.
+I am currently teaching at LSE, where I work on an interdisciplinary module which looks at the social and political nature of Artificial Intelligence.

 Latest Publications